rodzricardo/SecretSanta/README.md

 That's what this project is all about.

-For me, that experience was humbling.

-But it ignited a fire to search for an answer.
+For me, it was a humbling experience.
+But it ignited a fire that fueled my search for a solution.

-The question was how I would sort a list of people in a [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa) game and ensure that siblings (i.e. people with the same last name) wouldn't be matched with one another.
-So Luka Skywalker wouldn't give a gift to his sister Lea Skywalker.
+The question was how would I sort a list of participants in of a [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa) game and  ensure that siblings (i.e. people with the same last name) would not be matched with one another.
+So Luke Skywalker wouldn't be paired with his sister Leia Skywalker.

 The original project was generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
 But since then, Angular has evolved and Bower has been replaced by Yarn.
 So I modernized it.

+And refactored once again during a session at the #jscc19

 ### The code
 This is what I came up with.
-We populate the `EmployeeList` with simple objects.
+We populate the `ParticipantList` array with simple objects.
 ```
 {
     firstname: 'Luke',